 The city of Detroit recently enjoyed a major success hosting Super Bowl XL at Ford Field and the 2009 NCCA Men’s Division I Basketball Final Four Tournament.
 The Palace of Auburn Hills hosted the NCAA Men’s Division I Basketball first and second rounds in 2006 and will host again in 2013.

-Detroit region’s professional sports teamBaseball2012 American League Champion Detroit Tigers
+Detroit Region Professional Sports TeamsBaseball2012 American League Champion Detroit Tigers

 Collegiate SportsThe University of Michigan Wolverines rank at the top of the Big Ten Conference.
 Football ticket sellouts, exceeding 100,000 at every home game, testify to the love of the maize and blue football team.
-Eastern Michigan University and Wayne State University are also NCAA colleges located in Greater Detroit with excellent athletic departments.
-For game schedules or more information, contact the schools directly.
+Eastern Michigan University, Oakland University, the University of Detroit Mercy, and Wayne State University are also NCAA colleges located in Greater Detroit with excellent athletic departments.
+For game schedules or more information, contact the school athletic departments directly.

 Parks and Recreation Areas